awslabs/gluonts/docs/tutorials/forecasting/extended_tutorial.md

 plot_prob_forecasts(tss[0], forecasts[0])
 ```

-## 5.4 From feedforward to RNN
+### From feedforward to RNN

 In all the previous examples we have used a feedforward neural network as the base for our forecasting model.
 The main idea behind it was to use as an input to the network a window of the time series (of length `context_length`) and train the network to forecast the following window (of length `prediction_length`).

 In this section we will replace the feedforward network with a recurrent neural network (RNN).
 Due to the different nature of RNNs the structure of the networks will be a bit different.
 Let's see what are the major changes.

-### 5.4.1 Training
+#### Training

-The main idea behind RNN is the same as in the feedforward networks we already constructed: as we unrolll the RNN at each time step we use as an input past values of the time series and forecast the next value.
+The main idea behind RNN is the same as in the feedforward networks we already constructed: as we unroll the RNN at each time step we use as an input past values of the time series and forecast the next value.
 We can enhance the input by using multiple past values (for example specific lags based on seasonality patterns) or available features.
 However, in this example we will keep things simple and just use the last value of the time series.
 The output of the network at each time step is the distribution of the value of the next time step, where the state of the RNN is used as the feature vector for the parameter projection of the distribution.

 Due to the sequential nature of the RNN, the distinction between `past_` and `future_` in the cut window of the time series is not really necessary.
 Therefore, we can concatenate `past_target` and `future_target ` and treat it as a concrete `target` window that we wish to forecast.
 This means that the input to the RNN would be (sequentially) the window `target[-(context_length + prediction_length + 1):-1]` (one time step before the window we want to predict).
 As a consequence, we need to have `context_length + prediction_length + 1` available values at each window that we cut.
 We can define this in the `InstanceSplitter`.